yuxufabi0/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod	- Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users chmod	- Create a script that creates a directory called my_dir with permissions 751 in the working directory chgrp	- Changes the group owner to school for the file hello chown	- Changes the owner and the group owner of _hello to vincent and staff respectively
+chmod	- Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users chmod	- Create a script that creates a directory called my_dir with permissions 751 in the working directory chgrp	- Changes the group owner to school for the file hello chown	- Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory chown	- Changes the owner and the group owner of _hello to vincent and staff respectively